 It was only after they had escaped and there was no turning back that he stopped faking his accent and told her his real name.
 His business was actually making new identity papers for people on the lam, just like him.
 The fact that he was employed by the government, which also had a bounty on his head, was a feat of incredible marketing that gave him both cover and business contacts.

-The lesson: What you sell, what you do and what you’re making money from aren’t always the same thing.
+The startup lesson learned: What you sell, what you do and what you’re making money from aren’t always the same thing.
 Understand this fact, and you’ll be able to discern whether something that isn’t generating revenue is still worth doing.

-Arriving at the refugee camp, my parents claimed responsibility for all those orphaned on their boat; many were children of friends who weren’t able to leave with them.
+Arriving at the refugee camp, my parents claimed responsibility for all those orphaned on their boat, many of whom were children of friends who weren’t able to leave with them.
 They needed more supplies than they could get, so my father hid a wooden board in the trees.
-He would climb the trees to pick fruit, but instead of eating it like most people would do, he floated out on the board toward the ships in the bay to sell the fresh fruit.
+He would climb the trees to pick fruit, but instead of eating it like most people would do, he floated out on the board toward the ships in the bay to sell it.

-The lesson: Being resourceful doesn’t mean simply raising more venture capital than everyone else.
+The startup lesson learned: Being resourceful doesn’t mean simply raising more venture capital than everyone else.
 Resourcefulness is seeing bounty and opportunity all around you, even where others can only see despair.

 3. Clients don’t ask for the impossible.

 My dad was a handyman between other ventures.
 He remodeled nail salons, renovated homes and taught my uncles how to tile floors when they came to America.
 Most people who asked him to come out for an estimate had very definitive ideas about what they wanted.
 Most contractors would turn down the jobs he took.
 But how is an immigrant supposed to feed his family with an attitude like that?
 He told me clients almost never ask for something that’s truly impossible.